mosnyik/StacksNFTAuctionPlace/README.md

 ```

 Finally, we would define a mint function which is also a public function that allows for external calls.
 The function takes the reciever's principal - that is the principal that is calling the mint function.
-Once the call is made, first, the function sets the token id to be the last token id + 1 then, It would now checks to ensure that the principal calling the contract is the reciever of the token that would be minted
+Once the call is made, first, the function sets the token id to be the last token id + 1 then, It would now check to ensure that the principal calling the contract is the reciever of the token that would be minted
-After that, the next line, try to mint the token, if the token-id already exists, the operation fails and every statemutaion gets reverted, other wise, the last line line runs and sets the token-nonce which is the specific identifier given to the token when created to be th value of the token id an then returns the token id of the minted token.
+After that, the next line, try to mint the token, if the token-id already exists, the operation fails and every state mutation gets reverted, otherwise, the last line runs and sets the token-nonce which is the specific identifier given to the token when created to be the value of the token-id and then returns the token id of the minted token.

 By now your `sip009.clar` file should look like this